strongjun15/Narrow-One-Userscripts/README.md

 | **Adaptive text color** | Toggle the real-time contrast-aware text color engine. |
 | **Auto-translate new messages** | When enabled, any new message popping up in the chat log will be automatically translated to your language.
 (Disabled by default). |

+⚠️ Clicking the panel shows the frequently used languages, but searching reveals many more.

 ### Changelog

 * **Chat Mod with Translation v1.0 :**